rust-lang/book/src/ch09-02-recoverable-errors-with-result.md

 `T` that is what we want to return in the success case, and any type `E` that is what we want to return in the error case.

-As an example, let's try opening a file:

 ```rust
 use std::fs::File;